Introduction

 Currently Not Collectible (CNC): Temporary Relief from IRS Collections

-If you believe you qualify for CNC status, consider reaching out to the IRS directly or consulting a tax professional for guidance on the application process.
+If you believe you qualify for CNC status, consider reaching out to the IRS directly or consulting a for guidance on the application process.
 At Turnout, we're here to help you navigate these processes through our IRS-licensed enrolled agents, ensuring you receive the support you need without the complexities of legal representation.

 Penalty Abatement: Eliminate IRS Penalties for Good Cause